Transfer Learning with Distance Covariance for Random Forest: Error Bounds and an EHR Application: Introduction

 However, most existing transfer learning methods for general machine learning with unknown functional relationships do not provide statistical error rates \citep{zhuang2020comprehensive}.
 Some recent works have explored the problem of transfer learning with nonparametric regression using local polynomial regression \citep{cai2024transfer}, nonparametric least squares \citep{schmidt2024local}, and kernel regression \citep{wang2023minimax}.
 The authors in \cite{cai2024transfer} develop a statistical theory for transfer learning under the assumption that the difference in the functions in the source and target domains is smooth and at most a polynomial function of the features.
 Assuming only covariate shift and no posterior drift, \cite{schmidt2024local} developed a method and statistical theory for transfer learning with nonparametric least squares.
-Despite significant interest and rapid growth in the literature on the transfer learning problem, to our knowledge, no work exists that analyzes the statistical properties of transfer learning with the random forest method.
+Despite significant interest and rapid growth in the literature on the transfer learning problem, to our knowledge, no work exists that analyzes the statistical error rates of transfer learning with the random forest method.
 While \cite{gu2022transfer,segev2016learn} proposed methods for transfer learning in random forests, neither approach contains statistical theory or guarantees on error rates.
-A related problem of federated learning with random forests was investigated in \cite{xiang2024transfer}, however, our problem setup, methodology, and theoretical analysis all differ from that framework.
+A related problem of federated learning with random forests was investigated in \cite{xiang2024transfer}, where the authors, similar to \cite{gu2022transfer}, use the predictions from random forests trained at other sites as additional features for training a new random forest.